 Years ago, I read a book aptly named “Finding Your Sweet Spot”.
 Although inspirational, the details of the book seem murky now.
 The main point of the book that stayed with me is that we know our sweet spot—what it feels like—and how to keep it going.

-For me, the sweet spot in teaching is when everything gels.
-Your lessons flow with ease, your students work, and you’re engaged throughout the day.
+For me, the sweet spot in life is when everything gels.
+Your days flow with ease and you’re engaged throughout the day.
 You feel inspired and you inspire others.

-I’m able to maintain that balance and flow in teaching most days.
-But I often rely upon others to stay in my best natural rhythm for teaching.
+I’m able to maintain that balance and flow in life most days.
+But I often rely upon others to stay in my best natural rhythm for teaching, writing and coaching.
 Those others can be really anyone who is positive and uplifting, keeping me energized and inspired.

 - Continue to learn and grow.
-As teachers, we always enjoy learning.
-We find ways to add to our classroom and feel refreshed with new ideas.However, sometimes our plates are just too full—and our brains—to take on anything else.
+As wise and innovative women, we always enjoy learning.
+We find ways to add to our work and feel refreshed with new ideas.However, sometimes our plates are just too full—and our brains—to take on anything else.
 While I listen to audio programs mainly to stay inspired, one way to continue learning without adding extra to your plate is to listen to new ideas and research from podcasts (or audio books).

-Whether you’re on a break or in the midst of a school year, keeping yourself in the zone is essential to staying balanced and eliminating feelings of overwhelm or burnout.
-If you feel you need a little more of that something extra, subscribe to receive weekly inspiration in your mailbox.
+Keeping yourself in the zone is essential to staying balanced and eliminating feelings of overwhelm or burnout.
 We could all use a little help staying sweet!